-This week, we’ve been looking at 3 of the most common postnatal exercises mistakes a mother can do during postpartum period and ways to avoid them.
-Today, in the final blog of this series, we bring you an illustrated guide on how to avoid the Shoulder Squeezer, a mistake that can bring shoulder and neck pain to new mums after childbirth.
+This week, we’ve been looking at 3 most common workout mistakes a mother can do during postpartum/post-pregnancy and how to avoid them.
+Today, in the final blog of this series, we bring you an illustrated guide on how to avoid the Shoulder Squeezer, a mistake that can be particularly painful for new mums after birth…

 We’ve already looked at how important it is that new mums exercise correctly, to ensure their workouts are safe and effective.
 This simple guide from our FitMama app [link to app] shows how to avoid the Shoulder Squeezer.